 - Understand and learn to detect grammar problems

 - Review documentation guidelines

 Although a student may seek help with any writing task , such an application essay or a take-home exam (with the instructor’s permission), he or she usually wants advice on writing an assigned paper.
 The student should always bring a printed copy of the paper.

 - The consultant typically begins by reviewing the assignment sheet and asking what concerns the student has about the paper.

 - The consultant sometimes skims a draft quickly to get a sense of overall organization.

 - The consultant may work on only one section or try to cover the entire draft.

 - The consultant asks questions rather than gives answers, leading the student to discover what is wrong and what to do to correct the problem.

 - Sessions normally last from 30 to 50 minutes.

-At the end of the session, the tutor writes a report giving a summary of what was discussed during the session.
+At the end of the session, the consultant writes a report giving a summary of what was discussed during the session.
 The report is not an evaluation of the paper or the student.
 A copy of the report is sent to the instructor for whom the student is writing the paper.